The characteristics of illicit traffic in cultural goods

 Should they stay in the “black market” (even though the concept of black market in this regard is uneasy to define), stolen or looted cultural property can end up in the hands of a wide range of different final buyers.
 In the case of special orders, the objects can be destined for the collection of the person who actually ordered and sponsored the theft.
 Though, in most of the cases, they are purchased by private collectors highly experienced in the black market.
 Occasionally, potential buyers of tainted objects can also be targeted by the criminals.
 Often unexperienced, they can be completely unaware of the legal requirements concerning the acquisition of a cultural object.

-Along with individuals, museums and places of conservation can unfortunately knowingly purchase stolen cultural objects.
-Even though the situation has dramatically changed in the past 10 years, notably due to the reinforcement of legislation, and the dissemination of ethical rules and professional standards, efforts remain to be done in order to prevent heritage institutions from participating in the illegal trade of cultural objects.
+Along with individuals, museums and places of conservation can unfortunately purchase stolen cultural objects.
+Even though the situation has dramatically changed in the past 10 years, notably due to the reinforcement of legislation, and the dissemination of ethical rules and professional standards, efforts remain to be done in order to prevent heritage institutions from participating, even unintentionally, in the illegal trade of cultural objects.

 The last destinations for tainted objects are the “intermediary buyers”.
 Private sales, auction houses (including online sales), art galleries and antiques are ideal places for the buying and selling of objects with fraudulent origins.
 Although improvements have been made in controlling the art market, the legal framework regarding acquisition procedures remains quite weak; and in the absence of strong ethical rules, self-regulation still prevails in the sector, particularly for small or on-line companies.
 In this context, a number of intermediary actors knowingly buy stolen cultural property and sell them to unscrupulous buyers.